JTinkers/Gleemer/Gleemer.md

 Files required to generate the style are as follows:

-`main.scss` - output file, also contains layout and elements that shouldn't have separate files - like view-specific type of content wrapper.
+`main.scss` - output file, contains styling unique to one or few subpages like snippet.index or snippet.create

 `variables.scss` - contains all variables used across the style

-`palette.scss` - contains colors and shaded
+`palette.scss` - contains the main palette with multiple shades

 `generics.scss` - contains generic (generated) properties